comsci-uwc-isak/unit-1-project-Shin1203/README.md

 ```
 This is necessaary becaus ethe `creeate.sh` resides in the main folder wheras the test filee is inside the /tests folders.

+To check that the car was created in the main file (maincarfile.txt), the folllowing command is used `LastLine = $( tail -n 1 Database/maincarfile.txt)`.